Web Analytics

 jmp - Jump

-The format is the following:
+The encoding format for the instruction is:

-The corresponding C code is:
+The corresponding C implementation is incredibly simple:

 static inline void jmp(uint16_t i) {

-reg[RPC] = reg[BR(i)];
+reg[RPC] = reg[SR1(i)];

 }

-jsr - Jump to subroutines
+jsr - Jump to Subroutine

 static inline void jsr(uint16_t i) {